myaasiinh/Catpin/README.md

 this project school task for student  create project collaboration

-tech using this project design patern mvvm(model view view model)
+tech using this project design patern mvvm(model view view model) using :

-using kotlin coroutines, livedata, material design, room database, viewModel,and binding

-in this project can be writes, update, search, and delete notes
+1. kotlin coroutines

+2. livedata

+3. material design

+4. room database

+5. viewModel

+6. binding

+Feature in this apps

+1. writes new notes

+2. update notes history

+3. search for shorted key

+4. delete notes history

 this is a demo apps